+It has been recently shown that negative capacitors and inductors are useful to realize EPDs in a system made of two resonators coupled via a gyrator \cite{figotin2020synthesis,Figotin2021Perturbations,rouhi2022exceptional,rouhi2022high}.
+These non-passive negative reactive components are synthesized with negative impedance converters (NICs) or negative impedance inverters (NIIs), which produce a negative capacitor or a negative inductor with feedback circuits \cite{White2012Variable}.
+Negative capacitances and inductances are largely used in electronics where negative capacitors are obtained with op amps \cite{Kopp1965Negative,Horowitz1989art} or with other semiconductor devices \cite{Ershov1998Negative}.
+Negative inductances were obtained as early as 1965 using a grounded NII \cite{Kopp1965Negative}, and various circuits have been proposed for floating negative inductance using different types of op amps for operation below 1 MHz.
 An ideal gyrator is a two-port network that transforms a current into a voltage and vice versa and causes 180 degrees phase shift difference in the signal transmission from one side to the other \cite{tellegen1948gyrator}.
-Gyrators have been designed by using operational amplifiers (opamps) \cite{Inigo1971Gyrator} or microwave circuits \cite{Hogan1952Ferromagnetic}.
-Moreover, it has been recently shown that negative reactances are needed to realizing EPD in the gyrator-based circuit \cite{figotin2020synthesis,Figotin2021Perturbations}.
-These non-passive negative reactive components are synthesized using negative impedance converters (NICs) or negative impedance inverters (NIIs), which produced a negative capacitor or a negative inductor with feedback circuits \cite{White2012Variable}.
-Negative capacitances and inductances are largely used in electronics where negative capacitors are obtained with opamps \cite{Kopp1965Negative,Horowitz1989art} or with other semiconductor devices \cite{Ershov1998Negative}.
-Negative inductances were obtained as early as 1965 using a grounded NII \cite{Kopp1965Negative}, and various circuits have been proposed for floating negative inductance using different types of opamps for operation below 1 MHz.
-In addition, transistor-based negative-inductance circuits have been suggested for microwave frequency operations in \cite{Yang1997Fully,ElKhoury1996New}.
+Gyrators have been designed using operational amplifiers (op amps) \cite{Inigo1971Gyrator} or microwave circuits \cite{Hogan1952Ferromagnetic}.